 3.0.11 Chickens and ducks must not be inverted for more than 60 seconds before being stunned or killed.

 3.0.12 Turkeys and geese must not be inverted for more than 120 seconds before being stunned or killed.

 3.0.13 Abuse or maltreatment of birds is prohibited.
-The following actions are prohibited and are considered by Animal Welfare Approved to constitute cruelty:
+The following actions are prohibited and are considered by AGW to constitute cruelty:

 3.1.1 Recommended Live birds should not be shackled.

 Note: Shackles include static shackle hangers as well as automated lines.
-Once a facility within the maximum travel distance that does not use shackles is reviewed and recommended AWA will not permit the use of a facility where birds are shackled.
+Once a facility is within the maximum travel distance that does not use shackles is reviewed and recommended AGW will not permit the use of a facility where birds are shackled.